Discover how to borrow more with these golden tips

-There are a number of things that you can do that will improve your borrowing power.
+There are a number of things that you can do that will increase borrowing power.

-If you have unused credit cards, it is best to cancel them.
+If you have unused credit cards, it’s best to cancel them.

 Lenders take credit cards into account when they calculate how much you can borrow regardless of whether they are being used or not!

 If you do have credit cards that you use, then reduce the limit.
 By reducing the limit on you credit card you’ll improve the amount you can borrow on your home loan.

 There are some lenders that will ignore any credit cards if they have been paid off in full for three months in a row but most assume that your credit cards are fully drawn to their limit.

 They do this because there is a possibility that some people will use their full credit limit in the future.

 If credit card debt is impacting your borrowing capacity, speak with one of our specialist brokers today.